nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 The purpose of this guide is to get you familiar with the features of **Staff-Snap**.
 These features range from the simple task of adding an applicant to being able to sort your applicants by their overall score.
 Every single feature is explained in this guide.

-To begin using this guide, ensure you meet the [Minimum System Requirements](#minimum-system-requirements) to run **Staff-Stap**.
+To begin using this guide, ensure you meet the [Minimum System Requirements](#minimum-system-requirements) to run **Staff-Snap**.
 Once this is done, go to the [Quick Start](#quick-start) section to get the application up and running.
 Once you have done so, feel free to go through the [Features](#features) section to find out about the features **Staff-Snap** offers.
 We recommend going through it in the order of this guide but any order works as well!
 You may check out our [Table of Contents](#table-of-contents) to jump to any section of your choice.

 <br>